Policy Leadership Board

 Michael McKeon (Chairman)

-He is currently a non-Executive Director and Chair of the Audit Committee at National Express Group plc.
-He is also Senior Independent Director and Chair of the Audit Committee of the Merchants Trust plc.
+Mike is a non-executive director and Chair of the Audit Committee at National Express Group plc.
+He was also Senior Independent Director and Chair of Audit Committee of The Merchants Trust Plc from 2008 to 2017.

 Alex is Regional Audit Managing Partner, Scotland and North East, having worked for RSM (previously Baker Tilly) for 15 years.
 Alex has a wide variety of experience in corporate, public sector and not for profit organisations.
 His specialisms include recruitment industry, property and construction, IT and Technology and PFI/PPP.